Students will be expected to:

 - Baillargeon’s explanation of early infant abilities, including knowledge of the physical world; violation of expectation research.

-- The development of social cognition: Selman’s levels of perspective-taking; theory of mind, including theory of mind as an explanation for autism; the Sally-Anne study.
+- The development of social cognition: Selman’s levels of perspective-taking; theory of mind; the Sally-Anne study.
 The role of the mirror neuron system in social cognition.

 3.3.5 Schizophrenia

-- Classification of schizophrenia.
-Positive symptoms of schizophrenia, including hallucinations and delusions.
+- Positive symptoms of schizophrenia, including hallucinations and delusions.
 Negative symptoms of schizophrenia, including speech poverty and avolition.
-Reliability and validity in diagnosis and classification of schizophrenia, including reference to co-morbidity, culture and gender bias and symptom overlap.
+Issues in diagnosis: co-morbidity, culture and gender bias and symptom overlap.

 - Biological explanations for schizophrenia: genetics and neural correlates, including the dopamine hypothesis.